☀︎ share goodness. the world needs you.

-For many people, music brings long-lost memories back to the surface in an instant.
-This was the case for me recently.
-Even though I hadn’t heard this song in over 20 years, the lyrics slipped through my lips as easily as they had when I was 13 years old.
-I smiled instinctively, then almost as suddenly, my smile faded as old feelings of grief washed over me.
-I stood frozen as I listened to the familiar words:
+For many people, music has a way of pulling long-lost memories to the surface in an instant.
+That happened to me recently.
+Even though I hadn’t heard the song in more than 20 years, the lyrics slipped through my lips as easily as they had when I was 13.
+I smiled instinctively, then, almost as suddenly, the smile faded as a wave of old grief washed over me.

 Every night I pray